 - Obtain Business Licenses and Permits: Depending on the type of rental property and state laws, you must obtain several licenses and permits that allow you to operate within a particular area.
 You’ll also need to purchase business insurance in case of general liability or disasters like fire.

-- Issue Shares of Business Stock: Incorporation allows a company to sell shares of ownership as a way of raising capital.
+- Issue Shares of Business Stock (for Corporations): Incorporation allows a company to sell shares of ownership as a way of raising capital.
 During the first board meeting, board members will authorize and issue shares to themselves and other interested parties.

 Transferring Property to Your Business Entity